 HAMBURG CELEBRATES ITS WORLD HERITAGE

-This summer, Hamburg will once again celebrate its UNESCO World Heritage Sites Speicherstadt and Kontorhaus District with the iconic Chilehaus, as well as the Hamburg Wadden Sea Biosphere Reserve—this year’s motto is „Solidarity and Dialogue“.
+This summer, Hamburg once again celebrated its UNESCO World Heritage Sites Speicherstadt and Kontorhaus District with the iconic Chilehaus, as well as the Hamburg Wadden Sea Biosphere Reserve—this year’s motto was „Solidarity and Dialogue“.

 We offer virtual tours and digital content with exciting information on World Heritage, created by local cultural operators.

 The “Walking Tour” describes a route through the Speicherstadt.

 And under “Hamburg’s World Heritage” you will find explanations of Hamburg’s city history and the various World Heritage buildings.